Fritz the Cat (film): Animation

 Fritz trying to pick up a trio of young women at Washington Square Park.
 The background is a watercolor painting based on a tracing from a photograph, giving the film a stylized realism virtually unprecedented in animation.

 Many of the animators who worked on Fritz the Cat were professionals who Bakshi had previously worked with at Terrytoons, including Jim Tyer, John Gentilella, Nick Tafuri, Martin Taras, Larry Riley, and Cliff Augustine.
 According to Bakshi, it took quite a long time to assemble the right staff.
 Those who entered with a smirk, "wanting to be very dirty and draw filthy pictures", did not stay very long, neither did those with a low tolerance for vulgarity.
 One cartoonist refused to draw a black crow shooting a pig policeman.
 Two female animators quit; one because she could not bring herself to tell her children what she did for a living, the other because she refused to draw exposed breasts.

-In order to save money by eliminating the need for model sheets, Bakshi allowed animator John Sparey to draw some of the first sequences of Fritz.
-Bakshi states that he knew that "Sparey would execute them beautifully."
-Poses from his sequences were photocopied and handed out to the rest of the crew.
-The film was produced almost entirely without pencil tests.
-According to Bakshi, "We pencil tested I'd say a thousand feet [of footage], tops. ...
-We do a major feature without pencil tests—that's tough.
-The timing falls off.
-I can always tell an animator to draw it better, and I know if the attitude of the characters is right, but the timing you really can't see."
-Bakshi had to judge the timing of the animation simply by flipping an animator's drawings in his hand, until he could see the completed animation on the screen.
-Veteran Warner Bros. animator, Ted Bonnicksen, was incredibly dedicated to his work on the film, to the point where he completed his animation for the synagogue sequence while suffering from leukemia, taking the scenes home at night to work on them.
+To reduce production costs and streamline the workflow, Bakshi assigned animator John Sparey to animate some of the first sequences featuring Fritz, trusting his ability to interpret the character design effectively and establish a strong visual foundation for the rest of the team.
+Key poses from Sparey's work were then photocopied and distributed to other animators as reference material for maintaining consistency across scenes.
+The production also proceeded with very limited use of pencil testing.
+Bakshi estimated that roughly a thousand feet of animation were pencil-tested in total, noting that the approach presented significant challenges, particularly in maintaining accurate timing.
+As a result, he often had to assess timing by manually flipping through drawings before the sequences were fully animated, only seeing the complete motion once it appeared on screen.
+In another example, Veteran Warner Bros. animator Ted Bonnicksen continued working on his sequences, most notably the synagogue scene, while suffering from leukemia.
+He reportedly took material home at night to complete his animation.

-In May 1971, Bakshi moved his studio to Los Angeles to hire additional animators there.
-Some animators, including Rod Scribner, Dick Lundy, Virgil Walter Ross, Norman McCabe, and John Sparey, welcomed Bakshi's presence, feeling that Fritz the Cat would bring diversity to the animation industry.
-Other animators disliked Bakshi's presence and placed an advertisement in The Hollywood Reporter, stating that Bakshi's "filth" was unwelcome in California.
-According to Bakshi, "I didn't know who these guys were because I was from New York, so I threw the ad away."
-However, Bakshi found the negative reaction to the film from his peers to be disheartening.
+In May 1971, Bakshi relocated his studio to Los Angeles in order to recruit additional animators.
+The move brought a mixed response from industry professionals.
+Some animators, including Rod Scribner, Dick Lundy, Virgil Ross, Norman McCabe, and John Sparey, welcomed his arrival, viewing Fritz the Cat as a potential catalyst for greater stylistic and thematic diversity within the animation industry.
+However, other animators opposed Bakshi's presence in the city and placed an advertisement in The Hollywood Reporter to express their disapproval on what they perceived as the film's offensive content.
+Bakshi later stated that he was initially unfamiliar with many of the individuals involved and dismissed the advertisement upon seeing it.
+However, he also acknowledged that the broader negative reaction from some industry peers was personally discouraging during production.